The first I saw of Sligo

 estranged their children and their wives

-and live their lives for all it's worth
+and lived their lives, for all it's worth,

 once God has held his Judgment Day.